- Pancreatic cancer treatment

-Targeted therapy for exocrine pancreatic cancers
+Targeted therapy for pancreatic cancer

-As researchers have learned more about the gene changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
-These drugs are often referred to as targeted therapy.
-They work differently from standard chemotherapy drugs and often have different (and less severe) side effects.
-(See “What’s new in pancreatic cancer research and treatment?” for more information.)
+As researchers have learned more about the changes in pancreatic cancer cells that help them grow, they have developed newer drugs to specifically target these changes.
+These targeted drugs work differently from standard chemo drugs.
+Sometimes they work when standard chemo drugs don’t, and they often have different (and less severe) side effects.
+(See What’s new in pancreatic cancer research? for more information.)

-A pill called erlotinib (Tarceva®) has helped some patients with advanced pancreatic cancer.
-Erlotinib targets a protein on the surface of cancer cells called EGFR, which normally prompts cancer cells to grow.
-When combined with gemcitabine, it has been shown to work slightly better than gemcitabine alone.
+Erlotinib (Tarceva) is a drug that targets a protein on cancer cells called EGFR, which normally helps the cells grow.
+In people with advanced pancreatic cancer, this drug can be given along with the chemo drug gemcitabine.
 Some people may benefit more from this combination than others.
-Common side effects of erlotinib include an acne-like rash, diarrhea, loss of appetite, and feeling tired.
+Common side effects of erlotinib include an acne-like rash on the face and neck, diarrhea, loss of appetite, and feeling tired.

-Last Medical Review: 01/28/2013
+Last Medical Review: 03/14/2016

-Last Revised: 01/28/2013
+Last Revised: 04/05/2016